paul-offei/paul-offei-cv/README.md

 # My Personal CV
 This CV is base on [CleanCV Template](https://github.com/giladturok/CleanCV) with a little modification for my own preference and style.

+- `template.tex` is used for experimenting before it goes into `assets` and `paul-offei-cv.tex` which is our main CV

 # How It Works

 The CV use two commands, defined in `cv.sty`, to handle all your CV content: